larsthorup/k8s-sandbox/postgresql/README.md

 # PostgreSQL on Kubernetes

-Here we define a Helm Chart to ensure a running PostgreSQL service with a single blank database instance into the current Kubernetes context.
+Here we define Helm charts to ensure a running PostgreSQL service with a single blank database instance stored on a blank volume into the current Kubernetes context.

+The settings for the volume is in [dbstore/values.yaml](./helm/dbstore/values.yaml).

-The settings (non-secret) for the PostgreSQL service are in [values.yaml](./helm/db/values.yaml).
-The encrypted secret settings (credentials) are in [secrets.yaml.enc](./helm/db/secrets.yaml.enc)
+The settings (non-secret) for the PostgreSQL service are in [db/values.yaml](./helm/db/values.yaml).
+The encrypted secret settings (credentials) are in [db/secrets.yaml.enc](./helm/db/secrets.yaml.enc)

 For demo purposes the passphrase for decrypting the secrets is stated below.
 For production purposes, always keep secrets secret.

+## Create and destroy volume

+    cd helm

+    # install volume
+    helm install -f ./dbstore/values.yaml dbstore ./dbstore --wait --debug

+    # uninstall volume
+    helm uninstall dbstore

+## Start and stop PostgreSQL service

     # prepare environment
     export PASSPHRASE=MasterKey1